There are several myPhysicsLab simulations that include collisions between objects. To

 FastBallApp,

-PileApp and others.
-In the simple-compiled version when you type sim
+others.
+When you type sim

-in the Terminal command box, you will usually see that the sim is a
+in the Terminal command box, you will usually see that the

 ContactSim or less often an